AssortedFantasy/SATSolver/README.md

   The user interacts with the program through text files and a terminal.
-  The input expression must be written into input.txt, and obey the grammar outlined in grammar.txt The output expression will be appended to output.txt
+  The input expression must be written into input.txt, and obey the grammar outlined in grammar.txt The output expression will be appended to output.txt The Parser will each step of the tokenizing process if the DEBUG_INPUT_PARSE flag is defined in cmake

   The main function is located in satsolver.cpp, which first calls satIO to read and parse the input epxression.
 Next, if input was read, it determines what operations to do on the expression.
 All the reduction routines occur in satform.cpp, which calls specific reduction techniques in order to produced the requested output.
   All of these reduction operations use boolean algebra laws that are defined in the various parts of mathCore.
 These reductions occur recursively to ensure the entire expression is properly reduced.
 Afterwards, if input was successfully processed, it uses satIO to write the expression to the output.txt file.
 If the expression was not processed properly, it prints an error.